Pytest-with-Eric/api-testing-masterclass/README.md

 ## Description

-This repository contains the example code for the article series on [Pytest API Testing with FastAPI, SQLAlchemy, Postgres - 1/2](https://pytest-with-eric.com/api-testing/pytest-api-testing-1/).
+This repository contains the example code for the article series on Pytest API Testing with FastAPI, SQLAlchemy, Postgres - [Part-1](https://pytest-with-eric.com/api-testing/pytest-api-testing-1/) and [Part 2](https://pytest-with-eric.com/api-testing/pytest-api-testing-2/).

 ## Installation